Clean Water Fund

 The Minnesota Well Code ensures that private wells are properly located and constructed.
 However, once the well is put into service, private well users are responsible for properly maintaining their well, testing it regularly, and treating the water when necessary.

-Since July 2013, Minnesota Department of Health (MDH) Well Management Program has received funding from the Clean Water Fund to evaluate the occurrence and distribution of contaminants in private wells and to develop additional education and outreach to protect private well users.
+Since July 2013, Minnesota Department of Health (MDH) has received funding from the Clean Water Fund to evaluate the occurrence and distribution of contaminants in private wells, provide free well private well drinking water test kits, and to develop additional education and outreach to protect private well users.
 This funding has made the following initiatives possible:

 Private well education and outreach

-Currently, the MDH Well Management Program provides web and printed materials about well maintenance, testing, and treatment for private well users.
-The Program also provides technical assistance to private well users when they contact the Well Management Program.
+Currently, MDH provides web and printed materials about well maintenance, testing, and treatment for private well users.
+The Program also provides technical assistance to private well users when they contact MDH.
 In 2015, the Program initiated efforts to improve outreach and education to increase private well testing and treatment, when necessary.
 Most of 2016 was spent designing and conducting the survey discussed in the next section.
 In 2017 and 2018, the effort is focused on the following actions informed by survey responses:

 - Developing local partnerships to share information about wells, water quality, testing, and treatment with private well users.